AvanDriel/templi/readme.md

 # Templi - Test Template Cli Tool
+**(IMPORTANT: Templi needs to be installed globally to work properly!)**

 **(Note: Templi is still in early development and testing, and not intended for use in actual projects)**

 Templi is a tool made to make it easier to integrate automated testing in your project.

-To get started, install by running `npm i -g @alwinvd/templi`.
+To get started, install by running

+`npm i -g @alwinvd/templi`.

 Templi needs to be installed globally, to prevent unneeded dependencies in the project you actually want to integrate testing.

-After installing, just run `templi` to get started.
+After installing, just run

+`templi`

+to get started.

 ## Current functionality